 - This well-established program has developed a strong tradition in teaching about structures, technology, and problem-solving inherent to construction since its start at WSU more than 50 years ago.

 - The program encourages you to develop an inquisitive and inventive mind to address complex construction methods and management techniques.

-- WSU’s School of Architecture and Construction Management is a member of the Associated Schools of Construction, a national organization of universities with construction-oriented curricula.
+- WSU’s School of Design and Construction is a member of the Associated Schools of Construction, a national organization of universities with construction-oriented curricula.

 - Accredited by the American Council for Construction Education (ACCE).

 - Requirements and featured courses

 The curriculum is organized into two parts.
 Pre-construction management occurs during the first year and is followed by a professional construction management curriculum in the last three years.

 After fulfilling the requirements of the first year, all students must then apply for admission into the construction management program.
 Due to limitations of space and facilities, certification as a major in construction management can only be granted to a limited number of the most qualified students.
 Selection is based upon satisfaction of minimum requirements and overall grade point average.

 Among the construction management courses you will take:

 Human FactorsFind out more about the construction management program at the department's web page.